1. Why do background checks?

 This is a very essential search that comes from credit headers.
 The results of this search will reveal all of the counties your applicant has reported using their Social Security Number, as well as dates reported and any other names your applicant may have used.
-This search is highly recommended because your applicant could have purposefully or inadvertently failed to disclose this information when they completed the disclosure and Authorization for background investigation form, because they may be trying to hide something.
+This search is highly recommended because your applicant could have purposefully or inadvertently failed to disclose this information when they completed the disclosure and authorization for background investigation form, because they may be trying to hide something.

-5. Can your company provide services nationwide?
+5. Does your company provide services nationwide?

-Yes, Employers Choice Screening is a nationwide provider of employment background screening services, as well as internationally.
+Yes.
+Employers Choice Screening is a nationwide provider of employment background screening services, as well as internationally.

 6. Does my applicant need to complete a signed release?